Night-Child

 Their abilities and strengths/weaknesses vary slightly from generation to generation.
 You can view their terminology here.

-• Initially, all “baby” vampires are insane.
+Initially, all “baby” Night-Children are insane.
 Their hunger – which, according to Notte, is called The Beast – takes over.
 New vamps usually need to be locked away for a while until they can gain control of themselves again.

-• All vampires, regardless of ethnicity, have green eyes after changing.
+All Night-Children, regardless of ethnicity, have green eyes after changing.
 It’s been referred to as “vampire green,” and occasionally, it glows.

-• Any blood will do in a pinch, but the Night-Children need human blood.
+Any blood will do in a pinch, but the Night-Children need human blood.
 They were designed to drink it, and when deprived of it – even if given other blood – they will eventually lose control of the Beast and rip through whatever stands between them and human blood.
-(Fortunately, that blood-thirsty madness takes a while to form.)
-If after that they still cannot obtain human blood, they will eventually die.
+If after that, they still cannot obtain human blood, they will eventually die.

-• The blood itself can be healthy or not; human pathogens have no effect on vampires.
+Human pathogens have no effect on vampires.
 However – and this is crucial – the blood must be from a living person.
 Even blood that has been donated is fine, but if the donor dies, or the person being drunk from dies, the blood becomes poisonous to the Night-Child.
-So far, no one is certain why, though Notte thinks it has something to do with the Mooring.
+So far, no one is certain why, though Notte thinks it has something to do with the moorings – the invisible threads which bind a soul to a body.

-• Sunlight only affects vampires far down the bloodline from Notte.
+Sunlight only affects vampires far down the bloodline from Notte.
 Usually, around the fourth generation, sunburns make an appearance.
-By the time we reach the tenth generation, vampires must avoid the bright sunlight or face burns.
+By the time we reach the tenth generation, Night-Children must avoid the bright sunlight or face burns.

 Notte’s children follow specific rules.
 He forbids random hunting; there are no mad monster vampires running around on his watch.
 He also forbids his children from making anyone they wish, instead choosing to approve each and every human his children want to bring into the fold.
 Most of the time, he says no.